Discover unique features

 Dinosaur Trackways

-We are now undertaking crucial planning studies to rebuild the structure, restore these invaluable dinosaur tracks, and create a state-of-the-art facility that preserves these ancient footprints while offering an engaging experience for visitors.
+We are now undertaking crucial planning studies to rebuild the structure, conserve these invaluable dinosaur tracks and create a state-of-the-art facility that preserves these ancient footprints while offering an engaging experience for visitors.

 Decimation Proclamation